Deciphering the global production network from cross-border firm transactions

-Fifth, there may be idiosyncratic differences between supply chain relationships within regions that we aggregate over by computing a network using all firm transactions.
+Third, there may be other sources of noise, such as short term changes in purchasing patterns.
+For example, we noticed an unusual input to semiconductors - washing machines.
+It turned out, however, that due to a huge shortage in input components in 2022/23, semiconductor firms were actually buying washing machines to strip them of their chips \cite{washing}.
+Another source of noise is likely to be multi-product firms.
+While we have taken efforts to reduce this by omitting firms that sell products in more than five HS Sections, and our overall approach based on common purchases by all firms that make a product, there will no doubt be some noise remaining due to this issue.
+Fourth, there may be idiosyncratic differences between supply chain relationships across regions that we aggregate over by computing a network using all firm transactions.
 For example, battery supply chains may look different in the US vs Asia.
-While we have looked at some geographic variations here (see SI), in future work we may reconstruct the network using data for specific regions to further investigate this issue.
+In future work we may reconstruct the network using data for specific regions to further investigate this issue.
 Finally, we present the network at HS 4-digit level.
-It may be possible in future work to construct the network at 6-digit level, but due to an exponential increase in the number of edges to estimate, we have much fewer number of firms (firmcount parameter) for each linkage and a more complicated validation exercise with fewer sources of external data to validate against.
+It may be possible in future work to construct the network at 6-digit level, but due to an exponential increase in the number of edges to estimate, we have much fewer number of firms (firmcount parameter) for each linkage and fewer sources of external data to compare the network structure to.
 Again, we leave this to future work.